adityam-iisc/vid2insight/evaluation/README.md

 ### Command Line Interface

-The toolkit provides a simple command line interface.
+The code provides a simple command line interface.
 You can use either the wrapper script in the project root or run the evaluation script directly from the eval folder:

 #### Run a specific evaluation: